datagrok/modular-git-hooks/README.md

         ├── dispatch*
         └── install-dispatch*

 I use a similar configuration for my local clones, as well.
-No single hook script is called for both local and remote use, so it is safe to keep both local and remote hooks in the same repository!
+No single hook is called for both local and remote use, so it is safe to keep both local and remote hooks in the same repository!

+You don't have to use my path conventions. `install-dispatch` will set up the symlinks correctly for you no matter where it lives.

 ## Per-repository hook selection

 What if you want only a subset of your collection of hooks to run for each different repository?

-The `dispatch` script will check git config for parameters that enable or disable each hook script.
-Scripts are enabled by default, unless their filename ends in `.optional`.
+`dispatch` will check git config for parameters that enable or disable each hook by filename, optionally including hook type.
+Hooks are enabled by default, unless their filename ends in `.optional`.

+You may specify which hooks to enable or disable using a `git config` parameter based on a "long form" or "short form" of their filename.
+"Long form" includes the hook type directory and the full filename.
+"Short form" omits the hook type directory, and the `.optional` extension, if it exists.
+Examples follow.

-To disable a hook script named, for example, `pre-commit.d/format-code.sh`, use either of these commands:
+A hook named `pre-commit.d/format-code.sh` is enabled by default.
+To disable it, use either of these commands:

-    # parameter: "hook.(commit type).d/(filename).enabled"
     git config --bool hook.pre-commit.d/format-code.sh.enabled false

-    # parameter: "hook.(filename).enabled"
     git config --bool hook.format-code.sh.enabled false

-To enable a hook script named, for example, `pre-commit.d/frobnicate.optional`, use either of these commands:
+A hook named `pre-commit.d/frobnicate.optional` is disabled by default.
+To enable it, use either of these commands:

-    # parameter: "hook.(commit type).d/(filename).enabled"
     git config --bool hook.pre-commit.d/frobnicate.optional.enabled true

-    # parameter: "hook.(filename, less '.optional').enabled"
     git config --bool hook.frobnicate.enabled true

-This implies that if you have a pre-commit and an update hook both named `frobnicate.optional`, or both named `format-code.sh`, the second command listed in these examples will enable or disable them both.
-This may be useful, for a set of hooks that must be enabled simultaneously to work properly.
-Just ensure you don't name-conflict with other, unrelated hooks.
+Note that if you have more than one type of hook named `format-code.sh`, the "short form" will enable or disable all types of them at once.
+This may be useful, for a set of cooperative hooks of multiple types that must be enabled or disabled simultaneously to work properly.
+Just ensure you don't name-conflict with other, unrelated hooks of different hook types.

-If git finds you have set both `hook.pre-commit.d/frobnicate.optional.enabled` and `hook.frobnicate.enabled`, it will ignore the latter (less specific) configuration.

-Some hooks may specify their own git config parameters for enabling their execution; refer to their documentation.
+Note that if you have set configuration values in *both* "long form" (more specific) and "short form" (less specific) syntax for a hook, the "long form" takes precedence.

 # Theory of operation

 ## Hook types

-From the [githooks(5) man page](https://www.kernel.org/pub/software/scm/git/docs/githooks.html), the hooks that git cares about are:
+From the [githooks(5) man page][], the hook types that git cares about are:

     local hooks: